Residents in St. Lucy are advised to boil their tap water until further notice from the Barbados Water Authority

 Submitting a foreign exchange application

-If you exceed your annual allowances or if the proposed transaction is not covered by one of the exemptions provided by the Central Bank, you will need to submit a foreign exchange application for approval via the FOREX Online platform.
+In the event that you exceed your annual allowances or if the proposed transaction is not covered by one of the exemptions provided by the Central Bank, you will need to submit a foreign exchange application for approval via the FOREX Online platform.
+Depending on the nature of the application, it will be sent either to your commercial bank or the Central Bank for approval.

-Applications approved via the FOREX Online platform are transmitted to the corresponding bank electronically for their attention.
-You should contact your bank with a copy of the approval letter and verify that the limit on your account has been amended before attempting the transaction.
+If your application is approved, you should contact your commercial bank by e-mail with a copy of the approval letter and verify that the limit on your account has been amended before attempting the transaction.

 [1] Companies, firms and societies in receipt of a valid Foreign Currency Permit are exempt from exchange control pursuant to Section 9 of the Foreign Currency Permits Act, 2018.